-'''

-CALL XCWOE(resource_ID, output
+CALL XCWOE(resource_ID, conversation_ID, event_type, event_info_length, event_buffer, output output output output output event_buffer, return_code)

-conversation_ID, output

-event_type, output

-event_info_length, output

-event_buffer, output

-return_code) output

-'''

 The resource\ID parameter returns the name of a resource (managed by the calling resource manager application) for which an event has occurred.
 The value returned is a name that was specified by this application on a previous Identify\Resource\Manager (XCIDRM) call.